How to Balayage Hair at Home

 11. Rinse out the lightener

-Rinse out the first section when hair is ready but wait to shampoo your entire head until the other section’s timer has gone off.
+Rinse out the first section when the hair is ready but wait to shampoo your entire head until the other section’s timer has gone off.

 12. Wash your hair